haskell-game/tiny-games-hs/README.md

 ```
 If you don't have bash, cd into each game's directory and try running the game's .hs file.
 If that fails, look for run/build instructions in that file or a nearby readme.

+## Development Tools

+### Minifier

+Since  haskell-game/tiny-games-hs#14, we have a [minifier](minify.hs) that can turn your game into a brick of inscrutable code no more than 80 characters wide, provided that you add curled braces and semicolons over all your program, so that it becomes white space insensitive. @kindaro is the owner of the minifier, ping him with your reviews and suggestions.